emptymalei/theflow/content/road-freight/basics/what-is-road-freight.md

 3. Policies: $\mathscr P$;
 4. Vehicles/Capacities: $\mathscr V$

 Loads are loaded on to the vehicles at the pickup location and unloaded at the dropoff location.
-Different loads requires different facilities and equipments at pickup and dropoff, as well as different vehicles, routes, and drivers during transportation.
+Different loads requires different facilities and equipment at pickup and dropoff, as well as different vehicles, routes, and drivers during transportation.
 Efficient routing also involves information on transportation time requirements, road and traffic status, and weather forecast.
 Different policies may be enforced by the government and shippers.
 The vehicles or capacities to be used is a result of the loads and policies.

 In many cases, the four factors are interconnect which renders a global optimization problem.
-Though trivial, it is important to point out that a bunch of other parties, such as infrastructure related parties, policy makers, security staff, routing services, may also participate in this trip.
+Though trivial, it is important to point out that a bunch of other parties, such as infrastructure-related parties, policy makers, security staff, routing services, may also participate in this trip.